Ensemble Multi-Quantiles: Adaptively Flexible Distribution Prediction for Uncertainty Quantification: Methodology

 The conditional $\tau_k$-quantile of $\mathbf{y}$ given $\mathbf{X}=x$ is then $q^0_k(x)=\mu(x)+\sigma(x)\Phi^{-1}(\tau_k)$, where $\Phi^{-1}(\tau_k)$ is the $\tau_k$-quantile of standard Gaussian.
 Thus, $G_0$ in Equation (\ref{eqn:Q^0}) is

-Given the training dataset $\{(x_i,y_i)\}_{i\in D_{tr}}$ and the intuition of implicit regularizations, the learning objective at $t=0$ is $\min_{\Theta_0} \frac{1}{|D_{tr}|}\sum_{i\in D_{tr}} L (y_i, Q^0(x_i) )$, as in Equation (\ref{eqn:final_learning_goal}).
+Given the training set $\{(x_i,y_i)\}_{i\in D_{tr}}$ and the intuition of implicit regularizations, the learning objective at $t=0$ is $\min_{\Theta_0} \frac{1}{|D_{tr}|}\sum_{i\in D_{tr}} L (y_i, Q^0(x_i) )$, as in Equation (\ref{eqn:final_learning_goal}).
 After this, $Q^0(x)$ may be a coarse approximation of the conditional distribution $\mathbb{P}(\mathbf{y}|\mathbf{X}=x)$.
 It is not flexible enough to express the multi-modality, asymmetry, heavy tails, etc. Carefully picking a non-Gaussian assumption relying on the expertise is far away from a good solution.
-So in our approach, we improve the predictions in the following ensemble steps.
+So in our approach, we improve the predictions in ensemble steps.

 Notice that our framework is flexible to different application domains, because at $t=0$, it is not limited to Gaussian assumption only.
-One can have other choices as needed in specific tasks, for example, replacing standard Gaussian by the standard exponential distribution or some distribution with a finite support.
+One can have other choices as needed in specific tasks, for example, replacing standard Gaussian by the standard exponential distribution or some other.